Romano-Garmez/kindlevncviewer/README.md

 # NOTE!
 This is a customized version of kvncviewer found on the MobileRead forums.
 This repo lacks many of the libraries and other files to be compiled, and is a mix of files from 2013 and 2024.
 If you're looking to make changes and/or compile yourself, you likely want the parent repo.

+## Changes
+- Touching anywhere on the screen quits the VNC viewer.
+Previously, there was no way to quit the viewer other than ssh-ing into the Kindle, or force rebooting the Kindle.
+Soon I intend to make a specific corner of the screen quit, so you can still move the cursor with the Kindle touchscreen.

 ## About

 This is a VNC viewer for eReaders.